 The winner of the 2018 Nobel Prize for Physiology or Medicine tells SurvivorNet that the next big wave of research of ways to treat cancer is likely to involve combining immunotherapy with targeted drugs.

-That principle, Dr. Allison explains, is about allowing the body’s T-cells (an important part of the body’s natural immune system) to fight the cancerous tumors.
-“The one that I developed is called Checkpoint Therapy because…we identified these brakes on the immune system and figured out how to use those to keep T-cells that are in your body going and generate big numbers…of T-cells that’ll kill cancer cells.”
+Read More“The one that I developed is called Checkpoint Therapy because … we identified these brakes on the immune system and figured out how to use those to keep T-cells that are in your body going and generate big numbers … of T-cells that’ll kill cancer cells,” he said.

 Immunotherapy combined with chemotherapy is, indeed, offering new hope for people with more and more types of cancer.
 Specific drugs that have been shown to improve patient outlook include: